lightningorb/orb/README.md

 And paste that into orb.

+Next change the protocol from mock to grpc.

 In orb now press 'refresh' to see your channels.
 If this doesn't work, you may need to restart the application to pick up the new config.